-Many young people grow up unprepared to be in charge of their own financial well-being.
+Many young people grow up with many misconceptions about money, unprepared to be in charge of their own financial well-being.
 An August 2020 report: Millennials and Money, noted “Millennials tend to rely heavily on debt, engage frequently in expensive short-and long-term money management and display low levels of financial literacy”.
 The report calls for greater financial education as “Financial literacy is strongly connected with individuals’ financial outcomes and money management behavior.”

 Young Americans Center for Financial Education, a Denver-based nonprofit, is delivering.
 A pioneer in financial education for youth, the Center utilizes a unique approach that teaches personal finance, economics, business and entrepreneurship in a fun and hands-on way to more than 70,000 young people every year.
 These beloved educational programs focus on the critical grades fifth through eighth, when students are the perfect age to develop healthy financial habits for life.

 Teachers use the Center’s curriculum and resources to prepare students for a hands-on, real-life culminating activity: Running a town of working businesses or a global economy of 16 countries, or pitching their business idea to a panel of professional judges.

 Young AmeriTowne participants learn money management, free enterprise, economics, civics and philanthropy; and International Towne takes these concepts a step further by teaching interdependence, supply and demand, personal finance, credit and cultural awareness.
 YouthBiz introduces students to the entrepreneurial mindset and gives them invaluable business skills as they go through the complete startup process.

 The programs are particularly impactful for low-income students, a strategic target market for the Center.